tobanteEmbedded/embedded-cxx-cookbook/README.md

 ### Linker Flags

-> When using g++ or clang++ as the linker frontend prefix all flags with -Wl.
+> When using g++ or clang++ as the linker front end prefix all flags with -Wl.
 Example: -Wl,--no-undefined

 | **Flag**                 | **Description**                           | **gcc**            | **clang**          |
 | ------------------------ | ----------------------------------------- | ------------------ | ------------------ |